The “Natural Order” Doesn’t Align with Our “Natural Conscience”

 “There is no predetermined “natural order” of the Earth, some animals eat other animals, some don’t, some people eat other people……

 If we are to solely use nature as a guide for how we live our lives in the modern human world then it will not only leave us confused but also allow for unending contradictions as there exist multiple natural occurrences in the animal kingdom which our human morality and consciousness may find abhorrent, such as rape, murder, cannibalism and incest.”

 ~ Vegan Megan (The Happy Cow)

-If we are morally superior to the animal kingdom, and nature herself (because we can act in ways that are in contradiction to the “Law of the Jungle”), than we cannot use nature’s “natural order” to justify our exploitative actions.
+If we are in fact “morally superior” to the animal kingdom (because we can act in ways that are in contradiction to the “Law of the Jungle”), than we cannot use nature’s “natural order” to justify our exploitative actions.

 In fact, it should be obvious that man has developed a system of human laws to override the ruthless laws out in the wild–thus, we defend the weak, abhor senseless murder and violence, object to savagery in all its forms, including rape, child abuse, spouse battering, assault, etc.

 The “natural order” simply does not conform to our “natural conscience”.